 - Since 1978, the NFIP has paid nearly $52 billion for flood insurance claims and related costs.
 (Data as of 2/25/16.)

-- More than 5.5 million people currently hold flood insurance policies in more than 21,800 communities across the U.S.
+- There are currently more than 5.3 million flood policies in force across more than 22,000 communities in the U.S.

 For more policy and claim statistics, visit the National Flood Insurance Program.